 No Hit Zone

-Reinforcing a Culture of Safety through Awareness and Education
+Promoting a Culture of Care and Health through Awareness and Education

 No Hit Zone – A Champions Project

 Champions For Children: Prevent Child Abuse Hampton Roads is bringing the No Hit effort into Hampton Roads by adopting the No Hit Zone initiative as its major 2017 – 2018 project.
-Champions will launch the program using professionally developed* implementation tools, staff training, resources for community meetings, and program materials.
+Champions is launching the program using professionally developed implementation tools, staff training*, presentations/resources for community meetings, and program materials.
 The launch of this initiative at sites across the region opens the door for physical abuse prevention awareness and prevention strategies education.

-No Hit Zone fosters a safe and nurturing environment and is a pathway to increased awareness of physical punishment and its close relationship to physical abuse.
+No Hit Zone fosters a safe and caring environment and is a pathway to increased awareness of physical punishment and its close relationship to physical abuse.

 |Local Pediatric Office Becomes A ‘No Hit Zone’